Kamaleshwaran-Valarmathi/Wanderlust/README.md

 - `/packages/{packageId}/passengers` - Get a list of passengers enrolled in a specific package.
 - `/activities/available` - Get a list of available activities for signing up as a passenger.
 - `/passengers/{passengerId}` - Get details of a specific passenger by their ID.

+## Sample Data

+The Wanderlust application comes with pre-populated sample data for passengers, activities, destinations, and packages with IDs 1 to 7.
+Please note that this sample data is not well-structured or equally distributed, and it is intended for demonstration purposes only.

 ## License